-We will also continue to explore opportunities to realize the value of our intellectual property and microbiome assets through strategic partnerships and academic collaborations.
-These include our licensing relationship with the University of Minnesota, or UMN, pursuant to which UMN is conducting multiple investigator-sponsored clinical trials using a microbiome product candidate comprised of compositions to which we hold an exclusive license.
+We also intend to explore opportunities to realize the value of our intellectual property through strategic partnerships and potential licensing opportunities.
+We also continue to explore opportunities to develop our microbiome assets through academic collaborations.
+These include an ongoing investigator-sponsored trial for the evaluation of CP101 in ulcerative colitis at Brigham and Women's Hospital and our licensing relationship with the University of Minnesota, or UMN, pursuant to which UMN is conducting multiple investigator-sponsored clinical trials using a microbiome product candidate comprised of compositions to which we hold an exclusive license.
 In addition to our clinical and pre-clinical assets, we have developed a biorepository of samples and strains that can be used in a variety of research applications and may form the basis for future collaborations.